Vexx3/Vexx3/README.md

 ## Hello there 👋
-I'm a IT student who likes programming lmao and
+I'm a IT student who likes programming lmao

-I'm currently learning on Java and more programming languages He/Him
+I'm currently learning on Java and more programming languages

+He/Him

 <!--